 Here are five of the best kettlebell exercises I’ve found for runners.
 If you’re new to kettlebell work, I recommend starting light so you can get used to the different ways a kettlebell works your muscles.

 Don’t own any kettlebells and want to add one to your home gym?
 (Affiliate link ahead.)
 Visit ProSource and use the code

 This exercise works your hamstrings and glutes, both important for powering you up hills and putting the brakes on downhills.

-- Hold your kettlebell in one hand and let it hang off to the side.
+- Hold your kettlebell in one hand and let it hang to the side.
 Stand on one leg, the same side that you’re holding the kettlebell.

 - Keep the knee of your standing leg slightly bent.
-Then, deadlift the kettlebell by bending at the hip, extending your free leg behind you for balance.
+Then, deadlift the kettlebell by bending at the hip, and extending your free leg behind you for balance.
 Lower the kettlebell until your torso is parallel to the ground, then return to the upright position.
 That’s one rep.

 This move works your glutes, quads, and core.